 Which Florence neighborhood is best for train arrivals?

-Santa Maria Novella is the most convenient area for train arrivals and airport tram connections while still remaining close to the historic center.
+Santa Maria Novella is the most convenient neighborhood for rail arrivals and airport tram access.

-Is Oltrarno a good choice for first-time visitors?
+Is Oltrarno a good place to stay?

 Official Florence Resources